libreswitch/ops/tests/rest/rest_test.md

 This test fails when:

 - Querying VLAN for:
- - An HTTP response is not equal to `200 OK`
+ - An HTTP response is not equal to `200 OK`.
  - A GET request to "rest/v1/system/bridges/bridge_normal/vlans?depth=1;name=Vlan-<number>" and the test VLAN is not within the HTTP response.

 ## Query VLANs filtered by ID